simpsonlab/simpsonlab.github.io/_posts/2015-12-18-kdtree-mapping.md

 * Since we are simply assigning starting bins at this point, any assignments within the bin size are equally accurate; here, all of the reads were correctly assigned to the starting bin.
+* The newer 6mer data gives slightly better results; part of this is likely because we are using the same $$d$$, so a dmer for the k=6 data corresponds to seed longer by one
 * The zscore here is a very crude measure of how much the assignment stands out over the background (but not necessarily how it compares to other candidate mappings); some of these very simple pseudo-mappings